ethereumclassic/ECIPs/_specs/ecip-tabs.md

 ## Observable, Domain-Specific Competition Drives Security

-Heuristics about PoW finality expectations depend on "chain external" variables, like universally (on- and off-network) available hashrate.
+Heuristics about PoW finality expectations depend on "off-chain" variables, like universally (on- and off-network) available applicable hashrate.
 For example, hashrate from another network, networks, or any other applicable technologic domain like computer gaming; the state of the art of the work itself; the applicable market(s) for electricity, etc.

 Unlike fuzzy estimates about (potentially) globally available hashrate relative to the PoW network in question, all of the functional TABS protocol parameters are observable as on-chain values, namely balance distribution and overall currency supply.